8 Students, 2 Teachers Killed In Santa Fe High School Shooting

 Sabika Sheikh

-Sabika Sheikh, 17, was a foreign exchange student from Pakistan studying at the high school as part of the Kennedy-Lugar Y outh Exchange and Study Program, the Pakistan Embassy in Washington confirmed in a statement.
+Sabika Sheikh, 17, was a foreign exchange student from Pakistan studying at the high school as part of the Kennedy-Lugar Youth Exchange and Study Program, the Pakistan Embassy in Washington confirmed in a statement.

 This is Sabika, she’s a friend of ours and she’s an exchange student from Pakistan.
 Today, she was killed in the school shooting of Santa Fe, Texas.
 I never took this personally but now I’m devastated and I think something should be done.
 This could be any of us. pic.twitter.com/raJ2KurL27— Boutaina (@Boutayn62531577) May 18, 2018

-Her family, who lives in Karachi, described a day of agony as they waited for news about the deadly attack by a suspected classmate.
+Her family, who lives in Karachi, described a day of agony as they waited for news about the deadly attack.

-"We found out about the shooting from a local TV channel and tried, but failed to contact Sabika and her friends," Sabika's father, Abdul Aziz, told the Associated Press.
-It was only "after a four to five hour delay" that officials from study abroad program confirmed the devastating news.
+"We found out about the shooting from a local TV channel and tried, but failed to contact Sabika and her friends," Sabika's father, Abdul Aziz, told The Associated Press.
+It was only "after a four- to five-hour delay" that officials from study abroad program confirmed the devastating news.

 He said Sheikh was due to return home on June 9.

-In a Tweet posted on the U.S. Embassy Islamabad feed, Ambassador David Hale called Sheikh "a bridge between our peoples and cultures."
+In a tweet posted on the U.S. Embassy Islamabad feed, Ambassador David Hale called Sheikh "a bridge between our peoples and cultures."

 This morning, I called the family of Sabika Sheikh and offered my deepest condolences.
 All of us at the U.S. Mission in Pakistan are devastated by and mourn her loss.
 We will honor her memory. #AmbHale #USEmbassyISB pic.twitter.com/Q8ZhF27gGz— US Embassy Islamabad (@usembislamabad) May 19, 2018

-Note: An earlier version of this story misspelled Jared Conard Black's name as Jared Conrad Black.